sctlcd/angular-video-search/README.md

     npm install -g @angular/cli@11.2.14
     ```

-2. Click on the repository called [Angular Video Search](https://github.com/sctlcd/angular-video-search)
+2. Click on the repository called [Angular Video Search Engine](https://github.com/sctlcd/angular-video-search-engine)
 3. Along the top bar, find the “clone or download” button.
 4. Here you have the option to clone by HTTPS or SSH.
 5. Once you have chose your desired option, then click the copy icon next to the URL.